About the Child Welfare Scholars Program

 Student Support

-- One on one and group support for all BSW Child Welfare Scholars
+- Individual and group support for all BSW Child Welfare Scholars

 - Connection with other BSW and MSW Child Welfare Scholars

-- Opportunities to attend special seminars and trainings
+- Opportunities to attend specialized trainings and hear from guest speakers

-- Monthly student seminars provide a place for students to discuss child welfare practice, share their experiences in the field and learn about new and promising practices.
+- Periodic group meetings provide a place for students to discuss child welfare practice, share their experiences in the field and learn about innovative practices.

 Scholar Requirements

-- Complete the required senior field placement in a county, state, or tribal child welfare unit
+- Complete the required senior field practicum in a county, state, or tribal child welfare unit

-- Upon graduation, seek and accept, if offered within 3 months of graduation, a child welfare job in a county, state, or tribal child welfare agency
+- Upon graduation, seek and accept, if offered within three (3) months of graduation, a child welfare job in a county, state, or tribal child welfare agency

 - Remain employed in a public or tribal child welfare position for a length of time equivalent to the amount of time financial support was received

-How to apply to become a Child Welfare Scholar
+How to apply to become a Title IV-E Child Welfare Scholar

 +

-The Master's in Social Work Child Welfare Scholars Program promotes the development of advanced generalist social workers, practitioners, and leaders who are committed to pursuing culturally responsive practice as they serve at-risk children and their families through county and tribal agencies, focusing on Northern Minnesota.
+The Master of Social Work Title IV-E Child Welfare Scholars Program promotes the development of advanced generalist social workers, practitioners, and leaders who are committed to pursuing culturally responsive practice as they serve children and families through county, state and tribal child welfare agencies, focusing on Northern Minnesota.

 Program Overview